QualiSystems/devguide_source/_posts/2016-04-30-getting-started.markdown

 The generated folder contains all of the basic scaffolding needed for the new shell.
 We will review the shell project structure in a more in-depth manner in later stages of this guide.

-Finally, lets make sure all of the basic package requirements for the shell are satisfied.
+Finally, let's make sure all of the basic package requirements for the shell are satisfied.
 Run the following command from the root of the project directory:

 {% highlight bash %}